 Greg’s research evaluates how individuals make decisions.
 Specifically, how do we decide whether or not we’ve met a person before (e.g., Koop, Criss, & Malmberg, 2014), or whether we prefer one picture to another (e.g., Koop & Johnson, 2013)?
 Models of recognition and preferential choice often assume that people continuously accumulate “evidence” en route to making these decisions, so Greg’s research uses dynamic methods to depict this evidence accrual process.
 Additional research interests include the moral decision-making process and the impact of reference points (e.g., a goal or a minimum requirement) on an individual’s risk-taking behavior.
 For Greg’s CV and a full list of publications, please visit his personal site.

 Judy Mullet received her Ph.D. from Kent State University, where her dissertation work focused on context-motivated, conflict strategy choices of middle school students with learning disabilities.
 She was a school psychologist before coming to EMU, and has authored and co-authored recent publications on restorative discipline and harmful teacher behaviors.
-A member of the faculty since 1986, Dr. Mullet specializes in restorative discipline in schools, conducting workshops across the USA.
+A member of the faculty since 1986, Dr. Mullet specializes in relational literacy and restorative justice in schools, conducting workshops across the US.

 Sheri Smucker is the office coordinator for the Bible & Religion, History and Psychology Departments on the 3rd floor of Roselawn.
 Previously, she worked as an office assistant in the Undergraduate Education Department for 3 years.
 Sheri earned her BA in Elementary Education from Eastern University and her MLS from Kutztown University, both of which are in Pennsylvania.
 Sheri taught Elementary school for 12 years and was an Elementary Librarian for 16 years.
 She also was a Middle and High school Librarian for 2 years.
 In her spare time she enjoys spending time with her husband and 3 children, reading of all kinds, music of all kinds, nature and anything that is creative.